miragecraft/x-include/README.md

 <p>Two</p>
 ```

+> **Note:**
+>
-Note: the include function does not check whether the included content sharing the same title attribute are in fact identical, it will simply discard any subsequent blocks.
+> The include function does not check whether the included content are in fact identical.
+>
+> Only the title, or the URL of the include file, is checked.

 ### Infinite loop detection <a id='loop'></a>